slipshut/Summer-Genomics-Tulane/pyRAD_tutorial_notes.md

 Keep in mind running on unix on my mac I have to run pyRAD as pyRAD.py.

 This was pretty cookie cutter with no problems through step 7.
-Example below
+If you have problems make sure that pyRAD is runnign correctly (e.g. do you get an error when you type pyRAD.py and enter?).
+To troubleshoot, you should make sure you can run pyRAD.py, vsearch, and muscle and that all the python dependencies are correctly installed.
+Example below.

 ```bash
 pyRAD.py -p params.txt -s 3